f1tenth/f1tenth_lab1_template/README.md

 - `relay` subscribes to the `drive` topic.
 - In the subscriber callback, take the speed and steering angle from the incoming message, multiply both by 3, and publish the new values via another `AckermannDriveStamped` message to a topic named `drive_relay`.

-## VI: Creating a launch file and a parameter file
+## 6: Creating a launch file and a parameter file
 **Deliverable 3**: create a launch file `lab1_launch.py` that launches both of the nodes we've created.
 If you want, you could also set the parameter for the `talker` node in this launch file.

-## VII: Tagging and pushing your image to Docker Hub
-You can use Docker Hub to easily share container images with your team.
-You might find it useful in the future when you're working in a team.
-For a quickstart guide on how to tag and push your images, see [https://docs.docker.com/docker-hub/](https://docs.docker.com/docker-hub/).

-**Deliverable 4**: register for a Docker ID and create a public repo on Docker Hub named `f1tenth_lab1`.
-Tag the container that you currently have that includes the workspace, packages, and nodes created as `latest` and push to Docker Hub.
-You can see a detailed guide here [https://docs.docker.com/docker-hub/repos/](https://docs.docker.com/docker-hub/repos/) if you're stuck.

-## VIII: ROS 2 commands
+## 7: ROS 2 commands

 After you've finished all the deliverables, launch the two nodes and test out these ROS 2 commands:
 ```bash